ismaw3he/redux-advanced/README.md

 **21-(store.js)**

-> Adding a logger to our redux app
+> Adding a logger and redux-devtools-extension to our redux app

 **1)** `yarn add redux-logger`